jules2689/trudeau/docs/2020-04-21/trudeau.md

 **Prime Minister Trudeau**:

-[speaking french].hello, everyone.
+hello, everyone.
 I want to begin by noting the innocent men, women and children systematically murder by the nazis.
-We also pay tribute to the brave itself and resiliency of survivors and all those who risked their lives to save others during the holocaust.[speaking french].
+We also pay tribute to the brave itself and resiliency of survivors and all those who risked their lives to save others during the holocaust.